qiushiyan/qiushiyan.dev/content/posts/python310-pattern-matching/index.md

 slug: python310-pattern-matching
 date: '2022-02-20'
 description: >
-  Pattern matching with `match ... case` is an exciting feature added in Python 3.10.
+  The  _py`match case`_  statement for pattern matching is an exciting new feature added in Python 3.10.
 This article reviews the syntax and shows some practical examples.
 ---